popados/monster-hunter-rise/README.md

 ### My Review

+#### About the game and information

 From what I've played of Monster Hunter: Rise, it is no Monster Hunter: World.
-However for a game designed for the Nintendo Switch it has a ton of content with more to come.
+The game is designed for the Nintendo Switch.
+Because of this, the graphics are poorly optimized for PC gaming.
+This is offset by the amount of content included in just the base game.

+My first few steps into the game were greeted by the Clan Elder Fugen.
+Training to be a Hunter of Kamura is over.
+THE RAMPAGE IS UPON US.
+You, the star student, are assigned missions to protect the village.

+From the beginning of the game you are introduced to the shrine maidens, Hinoa, and Minoto.
+They are the Village and Hub quest givers respectively.
+Hinoa gives you a brief tour of the Kamura Village.
+This includes the Store, Smithy, and Bunny Dango(this game’s version of pre-mission food).

+#### My impressions of the game

+What I discovered while playing with the wirebugs is that to have the best control I had to change my settings on the PC version.
+For the Switch, they seemed natural.
+Wirebugs allow you to grapple or throw yourself across the map with a bug.

+The missions themselves are standard Monster Hunter missions.
+The maps are fun and have lots of ways of dealing with monsters that you control.
+All the audio, graphics, and all the other bits and pieces that make up an immersive world were there.
+The characters, while one-dimensional were fun pieces in the Village, so as you acquired more items and build better weapons you would help the NPC villagers.
+This game also relies on you recruiting and sending out “buddies”.
+Buddies are animal companions to the hunter and give you extra buffs and abilities.

 ***